Surfer12/FinalNotesInClass/ReviewPrompts/Gemini/TypeOfReviewPrompts.md

+[]: # Title: Type of Review Prompts
+[]: # Description: This document describes the different types of code review prompts that can be generated for a Java programming course.

 Okay, I'm ready to assist you with generating code review prompts and context for this Java programming course.
 I'll keep the course description and student learning outcomes in mind to make sure the prompts are relevant and helpful.
 Here are some examples of the kinds of prompts and context I can create: